 Joy George received her MA degree in Psychology with a concentration in Mediation and Conflict Resolution from the University of the Rockies in 2012 and her BS degree in Human Development and Family Ecology from the University of Illinois-Urbana, 1986.
 She began work as a Red Cross Social Worker servicing military families.
 She moved back to her childhood home of Champaign in 2008 and began PLCMC with a P.O.
 Box, free church space and a dream.
-Devoted at the start to providing mediation services to her community, Joy established and grew PLCMC in order to give members of the community an opportunity to resolve conflict peacefully and productively.
+Devoted at the start to providing mediation services to her community, Joy established and grew PLCMC in order to give members of the community an opportunity to resolve conflict peacefully and productively in a safe and welcoming neutral space.
 She believes conflict is a natural part of life and all people have the potential to build skills to solve them.
 In January 2011 Joy received the James R. Burgess, Sr. - Susan M. Freidburg Humanitarian Award given by the 2011 Rev. Dr. Martin Luther King, Jr. Countywide Celebration Committee.

 Joy is proud of the committed services volunteers and board members continue to give to the Center.
 We all contribute to Prairie Land's success!